SJ23 Tech Tip F33, (Updated 2024-02-07) Clark Sails, Betsy Schultz, Wes Sharp, Ray Bowles & Bob Schimmel

 SJ23 Standing Rig Tuning and Sail Setting Guide.

-INDEX - Rig Preparation, Mark TB, Rig Tension, Loos Gauge, Sail Trim,
+INDEX - Rig Preparation, Mark Turnbuckles, Rig Tension, Loos Gauge, Sail Trim,

 THANKS: The text and spinnaker image are from two original Clark Sails Tips I received from Betsy and Wes.
 I combined the info in this Tech Tip which is extremely useful to have onboard.
 Read and heed the follow suggestions when you can't figure out how to make the boat go.

-RIG PREPARATION - The San Juan 23 is designed to have up to 12" of rake in the mast when floating level on her waterline.
+MAST RAKE - The San Juan 23 is designed to have up to 12" of rake in the mast when floating level on her waterline.
 This is an approximate measurement and you will be in the ballpark by tightening the factory backstay so 1/2" of thread is showing on the top of the turnbuckle barrel.
-Then adjust the forestay turnbuckle for the proper head-stay sag, approximately (5-6)" when sailing to weather in a medium breeze.
+Then adjust the forestay turnbuckle for the proper head-stay sag, ~(5-6)" when sailing to weather in a medium breeze.

-- You can also determine the mast rake by lowering the main halyard to the deck with a length heavy of chain on the end.
-Measure how far aft the end of the chain is from the mast base.
+- You can also determine the mast rake by lowering the main halyard to the deck with a heavy weight on the end.
+Measure how far aft the weight is from the mast base.
 Subtract 2" to allow for the mast head sticking out.
-Panache's mast is raked at ~8".
+The mast on Panache is raked at ~8".

-The most accurate method to ensure the mast is perpendicular (lateral) to the hull is to hoist a light steel wire, Dyneema or measuring tape from a secured main halyard.
-Extend the wire so it just touches the starboard toe rail, adjacent to the chain plate.
+MAST PERPENDICULAR - The most accurate method to ensure the mast is perpendicular (lateral) to the hull is to hoist a light steel wire, Dyneema line or measuring tape from a secured main halyard.
+Hoist the halyard and extend the wire so it just touches the starboard toe rail, adjacent to the chain plate.
 Then touch the wire to the port toe rail, adjacent to the chain plate.
-If the wire just touches either toe rail without pulling the wire down then the mast is perpendicular to the hull.
-Adjust the upper shroud turnbuckles to correct a lean.
+If the wire just touches either toe rail with the same pull, the mast is perpendicular to the hull.
+If you want to get real picky, allow for the main halyard being on port or starboard masthead block.
+Light wire is superior for this than anything else.
+To correct a lean, adjust the upper turnbuckles with the lower turnbuckles loosened.

-Once the mast is perpendicular adjust port and starboard turnbuckles the same amount, +1/2 turn & -1/2 turn, so the mast stays perpendicular.
-Final tension adjustments can be made while under sail which is most easily done by adjusting the leeward shrouds, tacking, looking up at the mast, tacking, etc.
+SHROUD TENSION - After the mast is perpendicular adjust port and starboard turnbuckles the SAME amount to adjust the tension, +1/2 turn or -1/2 turn.
+Hold the wire from twisting while turning the turnbuckle barrel.
+Final adjustments can be made while under sail which is most easily done by adjusting the leeward shrouds, tacking, looking up at the mast, tacking, etc.

-- The upper shrouds support most of the weight.
-The lower shrouds keep the mast straight when the boat is heeled.
+- The upper shrouds support most of the weight and tension of the mast.
+The lower shrouds keep the mast straight when the boat is heeled and have less tension.

-- It should be noted that the final tension adjustment should be preceded with static tuning of the mast.
+- The final tension adjustments should be preceded with static tuning of the mast.
 Also see

 Tech Tip F24, Rig Tuning.